wickljas/PES_Board/docs/markdown/course_setup.md

     <i>Mbed Studio</i>
 </p>

-### MBed OS Version
+### Mbed OS Version

-During the course we are working with MBed OS version 6.
+During the course we are working with Mbed OS version 6.
 It is important to keep this in mind when you are looking for documentation or examples on the internet.
-There are many examples from older versions of MBed OS, especially MBed OS 2 but we need MBed OS 6.
+There are many examples from older versions of Mbed OS, especially Mbed OS 2 but we need Mbed OS 6.

 ### Importing Your First Project

 Importing a program from GitHub to Mbed Studio involves linking the local repository with Mbed Studio, enabling seamless collaboration and development on the chosen project:
-* Once MBed Studio is installed, the next step involves creating the program intended for use during the class.
+* Once Mbed Studio is installed, the next step involves creating the program intended for use during the class.
 This program should be imported from the previously forked repository.
 Open the **File** menu and select **Import Program**

 <p align="center">
     <img src="../images/importing_mbed.png" alt="Importing the Program" width="420"/> </br>